-As a member of academic staff you are eligible to apply for promotion/progression unless an exclusion or exception applies (see below).
-If there is any doubt as to the eligibility of a prospective applicant, the Chair of the Human Resources Committee will rule on the matter on behalf of the GB.
-Exceptionally other staff may be eligible to apply (see below).
+As an academic employee you are eligible to apply for promotion/progression unless an exclusion or exception applies (see below).
+If there is any doubt as to your eligibility, the Chair of the Human Resources Committee will rule on the matter on behalf of the GB.
+Exceptionally other employees may be eligible to apply (see below).

-When considering making an application you should seek appropriate mentoring and advice from your Head of Institution, or appropriate senior academic colleague.
+When considering making an application you should seek appropriate mentoring and advice from your Head of Institution or appropriate senior academic colleague.
 You should discuss whether it is the right time to make an application and how you meet the Assessment Criteria.